-- Repeat the process until the risotto is al dente and creamy but not overcooked.
-This process should take anywhere from 20-30 minutes.
+- Repeat the process, cooking at a low to medium simmer, until the risotto is al dente and creamy but not overcooked.
+This process should take anywhere from 20-25 minutes.
 Note: you may not need to use all of the stock.

 - When satisfied with the consistency, remove the risotto from the heat and add the grated Parmigiano Reggiano cheese and the parsley.
 Taste test and make final adjustments to salt and pepper.
 Serve immediately and if the risotto dries out in the minutes before serving, just add a few ounces of the stock to bring it back to the perfect consistency.
 Enjoy!